rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 ## Module Description
-Consumer Electronics Control (`CEC`) is a one-wire bidirectional bus within an HDMI system that enables interconnected products to communicate with each other.
+Consumer Electronics Control (`CEC`) is a one-wire bidirectional bus within an HDMI system that enables interconnected products to communicate.
 This module outlines a set of `HAL` `APIs` designed to support `HDMI` `CEC` functionality.
 The current document details the L3 test definitions and descriptions used to validate these `HDMI` `CEC` `APIs`, including the prerequisites that must be managed before testing and the external stimuli that need to be applied during the test.

 The present document describes the test scope for the Sink Device activities only.

 ### HDMI-CEC L3 Test Functionality
 The below pic depicts the HDMI CEC L3 Test Functionality Setup.
 TV 2 marked as `DUT` is the Sink device under test.

-Note: All the devices used in the test setup should support `HDMI` `CEC` feature during the entire duration of the test.
+Note: All the devices used in the test setup should support `HDMI` `CEC` feature during the entire test duration.

 ```mermaid
 graph TB